das-mensch/node-zip-stream/README.md

 ### 1.0.2
 - Fixed error due to checking on the wrong extraField length attribute. (offset was wrong when cdRecord extrafield-length had a different value than in the localfile-header)
 - Added ZIP64 support.
 Archives with file count > 65535 are now possible to be extracted.

-## Roadmap
-### 1.1.0
-- Add the possibility to give back the file contents as streams to process bigger files more easily (configurable, automatic by size limit)?